What is Adsumudi? faq drop down arrow

 Tip #4: Get hints and solutions!

 Stuck on a monstrous card?
-Get help by going to https://www.adsumudimathgame.com/hints.
+Get help here.
 It’ll give you step by step hints for any card and even show you full solutions if needed.